satish-pati/GPU_SIMULATOR/README.md

 ### **Meeting 4 (6-March-2025)**
 - **Members**: Satish,Niharika
 - **Decisions**:
+  - Implementaion of Data forwarding.
+  - Modifying the stages accoridngly whether to use forwarding or not.
-  -Designed stall detection for cycles affected by hazards.
+  - caluculation of stalls for cycles affected by hazards.
   - Checking if all present instructions are working with and without forwarding.
-  - Implemented user-configurable instruction latencies.
 - **Tasks**:
   - Satish: